 I made my professional acting debut at the age of 17 starring opposite Chita Rivera and Donald O’Connor in the Broadway musical Bring Back Birdie.
 Since then I worked steadily both on and off-Broadway, in regional theaters and in television and film.
 My credits include the original Broadway company of John Guare’s Six Degrees of Separation; the world premiere of Lee Blessing’s Patient A at the Signature Theater Company, and the award winning Arena Stage production of Athol Fugard’s My Children!
 My Africa!, for which I received a Helen Hayes Award nomination for Best Actress .

 Currently, I am on the faculty of the undergraduate Musical Theater program at Manhattan School of Music.
-I have taught both Acting and Singing Performance for the undergraduate acting programs at New York University and Syracuse University’s Tepper Semester as well as for Acting International, a conservatory program based in Paris, and for The Actors Center, under the artistic leadership of J. Michael Miller.
+I have taught both Acting and Singing Performance for the undergraduate acting programs at New York University and Syracuse University’s Tepper Semester as well as for The Actors Center, under the artistic leadership of J. Michael Miller.

 About My Teaching

 Every block of stone has a statue inside it and it is the task of the sculptor to discover it.

 I believe it is my job to meet each student exactly where they are in their creative process, because each student that walks into the room brings with them unique and unlimited possibility.

 I work with students at all levels of experience and training.